technoon-org/technoon.org/index.md

 We'd love to talk to you.
 Just fill in the [TechNoon Contact Form](/contact) and we'll get back to you to find out more.
-Read the [TechNoon Manifesto](/manifesto) first to get a feel for the core concepts of TechNoon.
+Read the [TechNoon Manifesto](/manifesto) first to get a feel for the core concepts of TechNoon, and then read our [guide for organisers](/organisers) to see what you'll need to run your own course.
 If a course on the topic has already been run there may be resources you could reuse.

 ## If your company wants to participate…